 Forthcoming.
 “The Craft of the Economic Historian” In An Economist’s Guide to Economic History, Matthias Blum and Chris Colvin (eds) with Palgrave Macmillan.

 Forthcoming.
-“Lighthouses and the Wholly Superflous Discovery Process.”
+“Market Theory and the Lighthouse System.”
 In A Companion to Israel Kirzner, Monica Zelaya (ed) with UFM Editions (co-authored with Rosolino Candela).

 Why Did We Choose to Industrialize?
 Montreal, 1819–1849, by Robert CH Sweeny – reviewed for the Canadian Historical Review.